Analyst

 Steady state can be maintained by balancing the inflow and outflow rates

-Q19.
-In your hostel every girl plays badminton atleast once a month.
-The probability of one playing badminton in 1st week is a, probability that if one doesn’t play in 1st week than she will play in 2nd week is b, p...
+Q. In your hostel, every girl plays badminton at least once a month.
+The probability of playing in the 1st week is a, the probability of playing in the 2nd week if not in the 1st is b, the probability of playing i...

 read moreCalculating the probability of two friends playing badminton in the same week given certain probabilities.